EDF extends lifespans of UK nuclear plants

 Two nuclear plants in the UK, owned by French utility Electricite de France EDF, are being allowed to operate for a further five years.
 The plants at Heysham 1 and Hartlepool will now operate until 2019, five years beyond their scheduled closure dates.

-The company claimed that the decision, taken with British Energy, was based on positive results from recent technical, safety and economic studies on the reactors.
+The company claimed that the decision, taken with the operator British Energy during the process, was based on positive results from recent technical, safety and economic studies on the reactors.
 EDF will invest 59 million euros US $77 million per plant during the coming years to support the extended running times.
 In addition, EDF is seeking permission to extend the life of the Sizewell B nuclear power plant by 20 years.

-Both the Heysham 1 and Hartlepool plants have been hit by technical issues over the past five years and have been running at reduced capacity.
+Both the Heysham 1 and Hartlepool plants have been hit by technical issues over the past five years and have been running at reduced capacity, while Hinkley Point C setbacks highlight broader challenges for new build projects.
 In 2007, four reactors at Heysham 1 and Hartlepool were taken out of action after the discovery of wire corrosion on a boiler closure unit during a maintenance inspection.
 It took 17 months to get them back online.

 The lifespan extension decision comes just a month after a reactor at Heysham 1 suffered an unplanned outage.
 No information has been released on the cause, and there is no indication as to when the reactor will be brought back online.
-Heysham 1 is one of two plants located at Heysham near Morecombe, on the northwest coast of England.
+Heysham 1 is one of two plants located at Heysham near Morecombe, on the northwest coast of England, as the country faces an atomic investment decision in the coming years.

-Earlier, the UK government revealed plans for the largest overhaul of the country's electricity generation sector in almost 30 years.
+Earlier, the UK government revealed plans for the largest overhaul of the country's electricity generation sector in almost 30 years, as EDF seeks UK help to catalyze a nuclear renaissance.

-In related news, the decommissioned Berkeley nuclear plant in Gloucester became the first commercial nuclear power station in the UK to seal its reactors.
+In related news, the decommissioned Berkeley nuclear plant in Gloucester became the first commercial nuclear power station in the UK to seal its reactors, while Wylfa decommissioning is also progressing across the fleet.
 Hailed as a "decommissioning milestone," the two Magnox reactor buildings will be placed in a passive state, known as Safestore, and monitored and maintained until the site, near Bristol, is completely cleared in about 65 years' time.

 Related News